Summary

 Engage

-Slides 2-3 contain the lesson title and objectives.
+Use the attached Lesson Slides to guide the lesson.
+Display slides 2-3 to introduce the lesson title and lesson objectives.
 Distribute copies of the attached Playground Elegy handout to each student.
 This can be printed as a class set.

 Have a few students share their responses and lead the discussion based on their responses.
-Once they have shared, ask the students the next question: What do you think this poem is about?
+Once they have shared, move to slide 5 and pose the next question: What do you think this poem is about?
+Invite students to share their thoughts.

 Have students read the poem one final time.
-Based on your preference, this can be done independently or with an Elbow Partner.
-Once students have reread the poem, have them reflect on their new understanding and pose the next questions on slide 7.
+Once students have reread the poem, display slide 8 and pose the following questions:

-After reading the poem again and knowing the definition of elegy, does this change your understanding of the poem?
+After reading the poem again and knowing the definition of elegy, does your understanding of the poem change?
 If so, how?

 What do you think the author's purpose was for writing this poem?